 Analysis of the phylloxera outbreaks in Europe in the late 19th century indicates that movement of infested plant material was the cause of the widespread infestations.

 Additional causes of Phylloxera contamination, can be spread by –

-- Grapevine materials – rootlings, cuttings, leaves, stems
+- Grapevine materials – rootlings, cuttings, potted vines, leaves, shoots

 - Soil from a vineyard